Al Worthington

-Allan Fulton Worthington (born February 5, 1929), nicknamed "Red", is an American former professional baseball pitcher.
-He played all or part of 14 seasons in Major League Baseball for the New York / San Francisco Giants (1953–54, 1956–59), Boston Red Sox (1960), Chicago White Sox (1960), Cincinnati Reds (1963–64) and Minnesota Twins (1965–69).
+Allan Fulton Worthington (February 5, 1929 – June 18, 2026), nicknamed "Red", was an American professional baseball pitcher.
+He played all or part of 14 seasons in Major League Baseball (MLB) for the New York / San Francisco Giants (1953–1954, 1956–1959), Boston Red Sox (1960), Chicago White Sox (1960), Cincinnati Reds (1963–1964), and Minnesota Twins (1964–1969).
 Worthington batted and threw right-handed.

 Raised in Birmingham, Alabama, Worthington played baseball at the University of Alabama before becoming a professional.
 Acquired by the Giants in 1953, he began his career with the ballclub as a starter, pitching shutouts in his first two major league games.
 After spending most of 1954 and all of 1955 in the minor leagues, he became a full-time starter again in 1956.
 During 1957–58, he split his time between the rotation and the bullpen, and by 1959 he was almost exclusively used as a relief pitcher.
 He split 1960 between the Red Sox, the minor leagues, and the White Sox, retiring with about a month left in the season because the White Sox were engaged in ruses to steal opposing team's signs, and he could not play for the team with a clear conscience.
 He completed his degree at Howard College, then decided to return to baseball and spent two years in the minor leagues for the White Sox.
 The Reds acquired him in 1963, and Worthington posted a 2.99 earned run average (ERA) out of the bullpen for them that year.
-He began 1964 with Cincinnati, was sent to the minor leagues, and had his contract purchased by the Twins, whom he would spend the rest of his career with.
-Sports Illustrated called his 1.37 ERA with the team that year "impressive."
+He began 1964 with Cincinnati, was sent to the minor leagues, and had his contract purchased by the Twins, with whom he would spend the rest of his career.
+Sports Illustrated called his 1.37 ERA with the team that year "impressive".
 In 1965, Worthington had a career-high 21 saves and a career-low 2.13 ERA, also winning 10 games.
 From 1966 to 1967 he saved 32 games, and in 1968 he led American League (AL) relievers with 18 saves.
 In a 14-year career, Worthington compiled a 75–82 record with 834 strikeouts, a 3.39 ERA, and 110 saves in 1,246 2/3 innings pitched.

 Worthington continued with his career in baseball after his retirement as a player.
 In 1972 and 1973, he served as the pitching coach for the Twins.
 Then, in 1973, he heard a radio commercial for Liberty University.
 Worthington contacted Liberty president Jerry Falwell and told him that the school should have a good Christian baseball coach; he was hired to create the school's baseball team.
 After their first season, the ballclub never had a losing record under Worthington again.
 He coached them until after the 1986 season, when Bobby Richardson replaced him.
 While he was still coaching, he became Liberty's Athletic Director, a position he held until his retirement in 1989.
 In May 2011, he was inducted into the Alabama Sports Hall of Fame.
+Worthington died in June 2026 at the age of 97.